 A nutritionist is an expert in the field of food and nutrition.
 They advise people on what to eat in order to lead a healthy lifestyle or achieve a specific health-related goal.
 They work in many settings, including hospitals, cafeterias, nursing homes, and schools.
 Some are self-employed with their own practice.

 Would you make a good nutritionist?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test

 Some nutritionists provide customized information for specific individuals.
 For example, a dietitian or nutritionist might teach a patient with high blood pressure how to use less salt when preparing meals.
 Others work with groups of people who have similar needs.
-They might, for example, plan a diet with reduced fat and sugar to help overweight people lose weight.
+They might, for example, plan a diet with reduced processed foods and sugar to help overweight people lose weight.

 Nutritionists typically do the following: